-Connection strength to the SEU
+Connection Strength to the SEU

-Simulation 3 An alternative approach to model sequential data in constraint-satisfaction models is to use the connection strength between the evidence nodes and the SEU as proposed in UECHO (compare Figure 4 and right side of Figure 1).
-Contrary to Simulations 1 and 2, not only the current symptom but all symptoms observed so far are connected to the SEU.
-The strength of links to the SEU varies depending on the time elapsed since the respective symptom was observed.
+Simulation 3.
+An alternative approach for modeling sequential data in constraintsatisfaction models is to use the connection strength between the evidence nodes and the SEU as proposed by Wang et al. (2006b) (see Figure 3.4 and right side of Figure 3.1).
+Contrary to Simulations 1 and 2, here not only the current symptom but also previously observed symptoms are connected to the SEU.
+The strength of the links to the SEU depends on the time elapsed since the respective symptom was observed.
 The most recently observed symptom gets a full connection to the SEU (.1).
-Earlier observations are connected to the SEU with a decayed strength.
-Before each run, the network is reset to its default values.
-That is, the activation of all chemicals and of all but the currently observed symptoms is set to zero.
+Earlier observations are connected to the SEU with a decayed strength as proposed by Wang et al. Before each run, the network is reset to its default values.
+That is, the activation of all chemicals and of all but the currently observed symptom is set to zero.

-Again, one model was run for the consistent (r = -.66) and one for the inconsistent trials (r = -.74).
-As illustrated by Figure 6, these models produced a much better fit than Simulations 1 and 2.
-As in the human data, relevant explanations receive the highest and irrelevant explanations receive the lowest activation.
-However, the models again fail to produce the increasing activation of explanations over the time course.
+Again, the model was run for coherent (r = -.66) and for incoherent trials (r = -.73).
+As illustrated by Figure 3.6, this model produced a better fit than Simulations 1 and 2.
+As in the human data, compatible explanations receive the highest activation and incompatible explanations receive the lowest activation.
+However, the model again has difficulties to fit the change in activation over time.
+For example, in coherent trials, the model strongly underpredicts the increasing activation of compatible explanations over time.